- AWARD AMOUNT AND MATCHING REQUIREMENTS

 Change Makers requests should not exceed a maximum of $5,000.
 Generally, the grant will fund 50 percent or less of the total project budget.
 Priority consideration will be given to projects that have already secured local financial support.

 Change Makers grants support projects that address at least one of the following priorities:

 1. Help communities to become more welcoming of new residents and more adept at engaging with diverse populations.

-- Experiment with new approaches to identifying and supporting community leaders in an effort to broaden engagement in civic life.
+4. Experiment with new approaches to increasing resident engagement in civic life.

-- Through technical assistance or training, strengthen the ongoing ability of west central Minnesota nonprofits to secure more local investment to address a high-priority community need.
+5. Through technical assistance or training, improve nonprofits' ability to secure local investment in addressing community need.

 The listed priorities may be changed by WCI to reflect what was learned during the previous grant round.
 To make sure you have the most current listing of grant priorities, check to see that the expiration date on the bottom of this page has not passed.

-The criteria that will be used as a basis for funding decisions are listed below.
+The criteria that will be used in making funding decisions are listed below.

 - Priority Fit: The project clearly addresses at least one of the five listed priorities of the Community Change Makers Grant Program.

 - Work Plan: The proposal plainly describes the need for the project and the action steps to be taken.
 Sufficient time and personnel have been allocated to execute the activities described in the proposal.